dekart-xyz/www/content/docs/about/your-datasets.md

 ---
-title: "Use with your Data"
+title: "Use with Your Data"
-description: "Using Dekart with your company internal/private datasets"
+description: "Using Dekart with your team/company internal/private datasets"
 date: 2021-02-21T09:17:56+01:00
 lastmod: 2021-02-21T09:17:56+01:00
 draft: false